-While not technical, Aconcagua is a highly underestimated climb, and traveling with an experienced outfitter with knowledgeable and expert guides will greatly increase your chances of summiting and being safe on the mountain.
-Essential logistics like food prep, tents and days on the mountains may seem like areas where you can “cut corners”, however we profess the importance of these details along with reasonable team sizes (many of our competitors end up combining teams and can have up to 20 with a few guides) are paramount to offering a superb experience.
+While not technical, Aconcagua is a highly underestimated climb.
+Traveling with Alpine Ascents and our nearly 30 years of experience, our knowledgeable, expert guides will greatly increase your chances of summiting and being safe on the mountain.
+Essential logistics like food prep, quality camps, porter options, and days spent on the mountain may seem like areas where you can “cut corners,” however, we profess the importance of these details along with reasonable team sizes (many of our competitors end up combining teams and can have up to 20 people with just a few guides) are paramount to offering a superb experience.

-There may be many personal reasons to choose a particular guide service, but there are four main areas of concern that you should look at carefully: Safety Record, Guides, Logistics In-Country, and Pre-Trip Planning with the climber.
+There may be many personal reasons to choose a particular guide service, but there are four main areas of concern that you should look at carefully: safety record, guides, in-country logistics, and pre-trip planning with the climber.
 In all four categories, Alpine Ascents ranks highest in the climbing industry.
-No other guide service has the safety record, quality of guides, finely honed programs, food, care, quality and customer service that we offer.
+No other guide service has the safety record, quality of guides, finely honed programs, food, care, quality, and customer service that we offer.

 About the Mountain

-Aconcagua, which translates as “Stone Sentinel” is 22,841 ft, making it the highest mountain in the Americas and the highest mountain outside of Asia.
-This spectacular mountain is surrounded by numerous peaks over 20,000 ft. and the surrounding lowlands (up to 13,000 ft.) consist of beautiful desert landscapes with a large diversity of flora and fauna.
+Aconcagua, which translates as “Stone Sentinel,” is 22,841 ft., making it the highest mountain in the Americas and the highest mountain outside of Asia.
+This spectacular mountain is surrounded by numerous peaks over 20,000 ft.
+The surrounding lowlands (up to 13,000 ft.) consist of beautiful desert landscapes with a large diversity of flora and fauna.

-Traditionally there are three guided routes on Aconcagua: Route Normal, Polish Variation, and the Guanacos Glacier Route.
-(Please note the Guanacos Route has been closed for the past several years in an effort to protect the large number of guanacos that breed and raise young in the area).
-We choose to guide the Polish Variation Route on the east side of the mountain because it sees less traffic and is a much more aesthetic approach.
-An ascent of Aconcagua by any of these routes requires minimal technical skills but does require excellent physical condition and good backpacking and camping skills.
+Traditionally there are three guided routes on Aconcagua: Normal Route, Vacas Valley Polish Variation, and the Guanacos Glacier Route.
+(Please note the Guanacos Route has been closed for the past several years in an effort to protect the large number of guanacos that breed and raise young in the area.)
+We choose to guide the Polish Vacas Variation Route on the east side of the mountain because it sees less traffic, is a much more aesthetic approach, and gives us the opportunity to traverse the mountain.
+We also offer the Normal Route which is shorter, somewhat less demanding, and has a porter package built in to the ascent.
+Though an ascent of Aconcagua by any of these routes requires minimal technical skills, it does require excellent physical condition and good backpacking and camping skills.

 A Brief History

-While the first summit of Aconcagua is credited to Swiss Climber Mathias Zurbriggen, there are traces of Inca civilization and culture near the summit.
-The name itself hearkens back to indigenous roots, the Quechua word Anco (white) and Cahuac (sentinel).
+While the first summit of Aconcagua is credited to Swiss climber Mathias Zurbriggen, there are traces of Inca civilization and culture near the summit.
+The name itself hearkens back to indigenous roots, the Quechua word “Anco” (white) and “Cahuac” (sentinel).
 Much like the explorers of the Himalayas, the passes around Aconcagua came into play during military expeditions.
-In 1817, General Jose de San Martin crossed the range in successful efforts to liberate Chile from Spain.
-By 1950 most sides of the mountain were climbed with variations of these routes being added to the long line of successful summits.
+In 1817, General Jose de San Martin crossed the range in a successful effort to liberate Chile from Spain.
+By 1950, most sides of the mountain had been climbed with variations of these routes added to the long line of successful summits.